diegosdantonio/diego-sdantonio/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2018-08-25"
   date_end = ""
+  description = """

-  description = "The MathWorks Minidrone Competitions was introduce participants in to Model-Based Design using Simulink.
+  The MathWorks Minidrone Competitions was introduce participants in to Model-Based Design using Simulink.
 The participants was design a line follower algorithm for a minidrone.
 The competition consisted of two rounds.
-Teams that qualify from Round 1 was be invited to the Round 2 event hosted by MathWorks."
+Teams that qualify from Round 1 was be invited to the Round 2 event hosted by MathWorks.
+- Round 1 Simulation Round: Design algorithms virtually using Simulink
+- Round 2 Simulation and Hardware Deployment Round: Deploy the algorithm on a Parrot minidrone when shortlisted
+  """

 [[item]]
   organization = "DataCamp"